2011-2012 Undergraduate Catalog

 220 (cross-listed with PHIL 220) Feminism and Ethics.
 (3) (General Education/Multicultural Studies) A multicultural and comparative investigation of feminist issues in ethics and women’s contributions to moral theory.
 Not open to students with credit in PHIL 220.

 265 (formerly WS 365) Women and Creativity.
 (3) (General Education/Humanities) This course explores some of the ways that women represent female experiences through creativity.
 Primary emphasis is on their contributions as producers and creators of various artistic forms.
 Prerequisite: WS 190 or permission of instructor.

-285 (cross-listed with SOC 285) Multicultural Women.
-(3) (General Education/Social Sciences or Multicultural Studies) This course offers an in-depth examination of the life characteristics and experiences of multicultural groups of women.
-African American, Irish, Latina, Asian, Lesbian, and other multicultural groups will be discussed.
+285 (cross-listed with SOC 285) Women: A Global Perspective.
+(3) (General Education/Social Sciences or Multicultural Studies) This course emphasizes the voices of women across the globe from an interdisciplinary perspective.
+Special attention will be paid to women’s activism, the transnational feminist movement, and an examination of the category “woman” in the global context.
 Not open to students with credit in SOC 285.
 Prerequisite: WS 190 or SOC 100.

 303 (cross-listed with REL 303) Women in Religion.
 (3) (General Education/Multicultural Studies) A cross-cultural, comparative, interdisciplinary investigation of the presence of women in shaping the religious cultures of the world.
 Not open to students with credit in REL 303.
 Prerequisite: one 100- or 200-level religious studies course or consent of instructor.